big-squid/react-microfe/README.md

 ## Configuration

 There are many ways to handle configuration when deploying, often referred as environment variables.
 Things like your api url, browser based api keys, or feature flags are all examples of configuration.
-Most of all, these configuration variables generally vary between environments, i.e. https://dev.myapi.com vs  https://prod.myapi.com.
+These configuration variables generally vary between environments, i.e. an api url for your dev environment vs production: https://dev.myapi.com vs  https://prod.myapi.com.

 If you're using `create-react-app` or `webpack` you might be familiar with using a .env file and accessing variables in your code using `process.env`.
 When you run a build of your application, webpack actually replaces anywhere that says `process.env` with a hardcoded javascript object.
 This makes makes your built file static and not very configurable.
-While you are free to roll your own configuration management, `react-microfe` includes a couple of bare essentials so that it can just work out of the box.
+If you've ever deployed a frontend application, you're likely already aware of this.
+While you are free to roll your own configuration management, `react-microfe` includes some bare essentials so that it can just work out of the box.

 ### Specifying Configuration